DylanRJohnston/dylanrjohnston.github.io/content/posts/formally-verifing-rust-opaque-types.md

 ) -> Result<()>
 ```

 But how to understand what `impl Trait` means?
 One way to understand it is it's saying that there exists a type (unnamed) that implements the trait, the fact that it's unnamed is why `impl Trait` is often referred to as **opaque types**, or **existential types**.
 We're taking for granted that a type, some type, exists that satisfies this trait, but is it always safe to take the prior generic function and transform it into the existential form and vice versa?
-The introductory paragraph claims that it always is `((exists x.
-P(x)) -> Q) ⇔ (forall x.
-(P(x) -> Q))`, but let's not take some guy's word for it, we can do better!
+The introductory paragraph claims that it always is `((∃ x.
+P(x)) → Q) ⇔ (∀ x.
+(P(x) → Q))`, but let's not take some guy's word for it, we can do better!
 Let's prove it!

 # Coq